 In the not-so-distant past, applicants were happy to get an interview and disappointed if not offered a job.
-Today, these same disappointed unsuccessful applicants (and their lawyers) are on the lookout for any opportunity to file suit.
+Today, unsuccessful disappointed applicants (and their lawyers) may also be on the lookout for an opportunity to cash in on the reasons they were not hired.

 The questions in this section identify many of the ways unsuccessful applicants are becoming successful litigants.
-Hopefully, the information here will assist you in negotiating the sometimes hidden landmines which, when tripped, evolve into costly lawsuits.
+We have also provided basic procedures, which may assist employers in defending “failure to hire” and “failure to promote” claims.

 Failure To Hire